ljmartin/Missing_label_problem/README.md

 map unseen instances into a set of labels describing the protein targets that the ligand binds to.
 The matrix made up of the label vectors is typically very sparse as a result of having large numbers of ligands, each of which only binds to a small number of proteins.

-Unfortunately the label matrix is also incomplete, with two types of missing labels - we use the ChEMBL database as an example.
+Unfortunately the label matrix is also incomplete, with two types of missing labels.
+This reduces the ability of machine learning models to rank ligands in the correct order, and hasn't been widely recognised.
+We use the ChEMBL database as an example.
 * a vast majority of protein-ligand interactions in ChEMBL have not been tested experimentally yet.
 Some of those interactions are actually true positives that haven't been found yet, as evidenced by the continued